 While many K-12 and postsecondary education teachers seek a master’s in online teaching as a way to develop new skills and advance their careers, this degree is also valuable to individuals working in many other fields, including business, healthcare, government, and nonprofits.

-Master’s degrees in online teaching or instructional technology focus on best practices and new research in using the Internet, digital media, and other technology in educational settings, including raditional and non-traditional classrooms, corporate and professional training settings, and more.
+Master’s degrees in online teaching or instructional technology focus on best practices and new research in using the internet, digital media, and other technology in educational settings, including traditional and non-traditional classrooms, corporate and professional training settings, and more.

 Programs that focus specifically on online teaching in K-12 settings may require students to have a background in education, including their teaching certification, in order to be eligible for admission.
 Some programs may also lead to teaching certification or licensure, which is required for individuals who want to teach in public schools.
 Each state sets its own requirements for teaching licensure or certification, so if this is part of your career goals, be sure to select a program that meets the requirements for teaching credentials in your state.
 Individuals who are planning on working in non-school settings typically do not need any type of certification or license.

-At this stage, consider your professional background and goals, and find a program that best suits the training you already have, and the type of job you are seeking after graduation.
+At this stage, consider your professional background and goals, and find a program that best suits the training you already have as well as the type of job you are seeking after graduation.

-Here are some questions to ask when researching Master’s Programs in Online Teaching programs:
+Here are some questions to ask when researching Master’s in Online Teaching programs:

 - How are online courses delivered?
 Distance learning programs are typically delivered through synchronous or asynchronous classes.
 Students attend synchronous classes remotely at set times throughout the term.
 Asynchronous classes do not have set meeting times.
 Instead, students can access their lessons and assignments at any time.
 Decide which type of delivery method works best for you based on your schedule before selecting a program.